0x-Nyx/Project-soen-342/artifacts/iteration3/SystemOperationAndContracts/SystemOperation_iteration3.md

 - addObjectInterest(name, type, clientID)
 - addObjectInterest(name, type, clientID)

+## Viewing the object of interest as a Client

+- showObjectinterest()
+- showObjectinterest(clientID)

 ## Client search an Auction

 - searchAuction()
 - searchAuction(date, time, type, city)

+# Expert actions

-## Viewing the object of interest as a Client
+## Viewing the object of interest as an Expert

 - showObjectInterest()
-- showObjectInterest(clientID)

-## Client Request a new service

-- requestNewService()
+- showObjectinterest(expertID)
-- requestService(clientId, chosenDate, chosenStartTime, chosenEndTime, requestId)
-- createRequestService(clientId, chosenDate, chosenStartTime, chosenEndTime, requestId)
-- acceptServiceExpert()
+- fetchObjectinterest(expertID, clientID)

-## Admin adds a new Auction
+## The expert registers a new availability

-- addAuction()
+- registerAvailabilityExpert()
-- creationAucton(stratTime, endTime, date, type, auctionHouseId, expertisesId, isViewing)
+- addAvailability(day, startTime, endTime, expertId)
-- creationAucton(startTime, endTime, date, type, auctionHouseId, expertisesId, isViewing)
+- updateAvailability(day, startTime, endTime, expertId)

-## Admin adds a new Auction House

-- addAuctionHouse()
-- addAuctionHouse(name, adress, city)
-- creationAuctionHouse(name, adress, city)

 ## Expert accepts a new Service from a client